conig/keywords/README.md

 <!-- badges: end -->

-You can use {keywords} to generate keywords for systematic reviews from PDF documents.
-Additionally a function is included to produce PRISMA diagrams
+{keywords} is a package for supporting systematic reviews.
+Convert asreview csv exports to ris, generate PRISMA diagrams in R, and extract keywords from PDF.

 ## Installation